breez/breez-sdk-greenlight/README.md

 To get started with the Breez SDK, follow [these examples](https://sdk-doc.breez.technology/).

+The Breez SDK is open source and free for developers.

 Note: in order to use the Breez SDK you need an API key from Breez, please email us at contact@breez.technology for more information.

 ## Demo